Philip Lawson (composer): Composing and arranging

 In 2000, Lawson was nominated for a Grammy for Best Classical Crossover Album "Circle Of Life" (Kiss From A Rose; Kokomo; It Had To Be You, Etc.) (Album).
-Eight years later in 2008, he won a Grammy with the album "Simple Gifts" winning for Best Classical Crossover Album at the Grammy Award Ceremony held in Los Angeles in February 2009.
+Eight years later in 2008, he won a Grammy for the album "Simple Gifts", winning Best Classical Crossover Album at the Grammy Award Ceremony held in Los Angeles in February 2009.

-Lawson also wrote the lyrics to "Born on a New Day", the highly successful Christmas version of the King's Singers best-selling hit arrangement of "You are the New Day".
+Lawson also wrote the lyrics to "Born on a New Day", the highly successful Christmas version of the King's Singers hit arrangement of "You are the New Day".

-Lawson is also a composer of choral music in his own right with more than two hundred published works, and has a busy schedule of commissions from choirs and a cappella groups.
-Most of his works are in print with Hal Leonard Corporation in the USA, but he also has works published by OUP, Schott Music, Boosey and Hawkes, Walton Music, Peters Edition, The Lorenz Corporation, Morningstar Music, Pavane Publications, Alliance Music, Banks Music, Alfred Music, Encore Publications and Schoolplay Productions.
+Lawson is also a composer of choral music in his own right with more than 250 published titles.
+Most of his works are in print with Hal Leonard Corporation in the US, but he also has works published by OUP, Schott Music, Boosey and Hawkes, Walton Music, Peters Edition, The Lorenz Corporation, Morningstar Music, Pavane Publications, Alliance Music, Banks Music, Alfred Music, Encore Publications and Schoolplay Productions.